malayvp28/YOLO-gas-pump-service/README.md

 # Yolo Service backend

-Yolo Service backed provide you the MVC architecture to mange the gas statiom's employees data.
-This service built on java springboot technology and service extended with the postgreSQL database.
-Yolo service also provide the tomcat server to host your service.
+Yolo Service's backend provides you with the MVC architecture to manage the gas station's employees' data.
+This service is built on java spring-boot technology and service extended with the PostgreSQL database.
+Yolo service also provides the tomcat server to host your service.

 ## Running the server
 If you wish to run the server, run the following command: